ipetinate/clingon/src/templates/core/SCAFFOLD_GUIDE.md

 ## Structure of the `meta.yaml` File

-The `meta.yaml` file contains definitions of resources that the CLI tool uses to generate components, asynchronous functions, markdown documents, and `.nvmrc` configurations.
+The `meta.yaml` file contains definitions of resources that the CLI tool uses to generate components, pages, async functions, or whatever you want.

 ## Field Details